 Two devices are used for this procedure.
 The Watchman is a plug that seals the appendage from inside the heart.
 The Lariat ties off the appendage from outside the heart.
 Following the procedures, people with atrial fibrillation no longer need blood thinners.

-- Q What can correct atrial fibrillation?
+- Q What medications will my doctor prescribe for atrial fibrillation?